AlisonJD/tb_examples/README.md

-# tb_examples
+# Tinybird Worked Examples

-Examples of using Tinybird CLI
+using the Tinybird CLI

+ - Publish SQL based endpoints on NGINX log analysis
+ - Add a Column to a Data Source